That's the Way It Is (Celine Dion song): Composition

-When Dion returned to the music scene after her 2 years off in 2002, the song was performed on her promotional tour for the A New Day Has Come album including a second time at The Today Show, The Early Show, and at the concert for World Children's Day.

-In 2015 for the first time in 13 years, Dion added the song as an acoustic version and later the full length version in her 2nd Las Vegas residency show Celine at The Colosseum at Caesars Palace in Las Vegas, Nevada.
-The song was also performed in Dion's 2017 European tour and her 2018 tour.
-"That's the Way it is" was performed by Dion during her BST Hyde Park concert in London on 5 July 2019.
-The song is also featured on the Courage World Tour in North America.

 Critical reception

-Stephen Thomas Erlewine of AllMusic felt that the danceable "That's the Way It Is" works and highlighted it as a standout on All the Way...
+Stephen Thomas Erlewine of AllMusic wrote that the dance-pop "That's the Way It Is" succeeds and marked it as a standout on All the Way...
 A Decade of Song.
-Another editor, Jose F. Promis reviewed the US/South Korea CD maxi single and rated it 3 out 5 stars.
-He called the song itself a "cheerful pop nugget", the album version a "definitive hit", and the "Metro Club Remix" a "bubbly dance" version of the song.
-Michael Paoletta from Billboard highlighted it on the album, and called it a "welcome uptempo number".
-Another editor, Chuck Taylor also praised "That's the Way It Is".
-He wrote that Dion at last "ups the tempo with the irresistible" first single.
-According to Taylor, this new track, a joyful ode to holding the faith but allowing love to take its course when it's ready, matches Dion with a new team of collaborators, consistent hitmakers: Max Martin, Kristian Lundin and Andreas Carlsson.
-"Replete with a festive mandolin and a midtempo beat to bring new heights to her as-ever splendid vocal," this song is "destined to enrapture" top forty and AC the first time through, at last stripping away mainstream radio's gripe that Dion is "too adult".
-He said that, youthful and yet elegant, and glowing brightly with warmth, the song also represents a bold step forward for Martin, who is best known for his work with chart-topping youth acts.
-All in all, "That's the Way It Is" is "one of the most compelling radio releases yet" from "one of the core voices of the decade."
-Can't Stop the Pop stated that the song "doesn't sound like it's trying to be Britney Spears; it sounds like the authentic evolution of a superstar – this is a Celine Dion song through and through – and it's hard to imagine it being performed by anyone else".
+Another editor, Jose F. Promis, reviewed the US CD maxi-single and rated it three out of five stars.
+He described the song as a "cheerful pop nugget", called the album version a "definitive hit", and referred to the "Metro club remix" as a "bubbly dance" take.
+Michael Paoletta from Billboard singled it out on the album and described it as a "welcome uptempo number".

+Chuck Taylor also praised "That's the Way It Is".
+He wrote that Dion "ups the tempo with the irresistible" first single.
+According to Taylor, the track, a joyful ode to keeping faith while allowing love to unfold naturally, pairs Dion with a new team of collaborators, consistent hitmakers Max Martin, Kristian Lundin, and Andreas Carlsson.
+He noted its mandolin line and midtempo beat, and stated that the song is "destined to enrapture" top forty and AC radio, countering claims that Dion's music was "too adult".
+He added that the song shows a fresh direction for Martin, known for his work with youth-oriented acts.
+Taylor concluded that "That's the Way It Is" stands among "the most compelling radio releases yet" from "one of the core voices of the decade".

+Can't Stop the Pop wrote that the song "doesn't sound like it's trying to be Britney Spears; it sounds like the authentic evolution of a superstar – this is a Celine Dion song through and through – and it's hard to imagine it being performed by anyone else".